timescale/docs/install/installation-kubernetes.md

 ```

 ## Where to next
-Now that you have your first TimescaleDB database up and running, you can check
+Now that you have your first TimescaleDB database up and running, see
-out the [TimescaleDB][tsdb-docs] section in our documentation, and find out what
+the [TimescaleDB][tsdb-docs] section in our documentation to learn what
 you can do with it.

 If you want to work through some tutorials to help you get up and running with